CADJPY Technical Analysis | Forexlive

 CAD

-- The BoC left interest rates at 5.00% as expected at the last meeting but remains prepared to raise rates further if needed.
+- The BoC kept the interest rate steady at 5.00% as expected with the usual caveat that it’s prepared to raise the policy rate further if needed.

-- BoC Governor Macklem delivered a less hawkish speech in the press conference compared to his previous remarks.
+- BoC Governor Macklem recently has been leaning on a more neutral side as inflation continues to abate.

 - The recent Canadian CPI missed expectations across the board and the underlying inflation measures eased, which was a welcome development for the BoC.